 Here is an example of how this might break down on a normal day with a goal to spend an hour studying:

 - Study while drinking morning coffee – 15min

 - Pack a sandwich and study during lunch break – 30min

 - Brush my teeth and study before heading to bed – 15min

 This schedule is totally do-able and still leaves time to work my full-time job, cook dinner, eat with my family, and relax before bed.
 It is quite literally the least I can fit in for the day.
-Use the planner to help you map your day out.

 Do this every single day and you’ve put in 7 hours of studying without breaking a sweat.